AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 };
 ```

-This code gives us the distance from the left edge of the viewport to the center of an element, and it works well in a left-to-right layout such as English.
+This code gives us the distance from the left edge of the device viewport to the center of an element, and it works well in a left-to-right layout such as English.
 However, in a right-to-left layout, we would want the distance from the right edge of the viewport to the focal point of the element.
 Otherwise, our algorithm wouldn't work correctly.
 If you know that your app isn't internationalized and never will be, you can ignore this distinction and use the code as-is.
 But in most other cases, this consideration is important.

 In a typical internationalized app, you might have a utility function that returns `true` if an element is in a horizontal right-to-left writing mode and `false` otherwise: